-Downland School is a maintained community special school for students aged between 11 and 16 who have an Education Health and Care Plan (EHCP) or a Statement of Special Educational Need (SSEN).
-In most cases the primary identified need is Social, Emotional and Mental Health (SEMH) and behavioural difficulties, although the majority of students have additional special educational needs such as autistic spectrum condition, AD(H)D, speech, language and communication difficulties, opposition defiance and attachment disorders.
+Downland School is a co-educational maintained community special school for pupils aged between 10 and 16, who have an Education Health and Care Plan (EHCP).
+In most cases the primary identified need is Social, Emotional and Mental Health (SEMH) and behavioural difficulties, although the majority of pupils have additional special educational needs such as Autism, Attention Deficit Difficulties AD(H)D, Speech, Language and Communication Needs (SLCN), conduct disorders and attachment difficulties.

-We offer 69 day placements for students referred from the local authority.
-Primarily our students come from Wiltshire, however, we have also educated young people from BANES, Somerset and Hampshire.
+We offer 90 day placements for pupils referred from the local authority.
+Primarily our pupils come from Wiltshire.
+However, we have also educated young people from BANES, Somerset and Hampshire.

-We promote the highest standards of educational achievement at all levels and provide a broad and balanced education experience, differentiated according to need.
-The success of the school is undoubtedly linked to the dedication of staff, engagement of parents/carers, our strong multiagency partnership work and our ability to motivate our learners to help them re-define their attitudes and approaches to learning.
+We promote the highest standards of educational achievement at all levels and provide a broad and balanced education experience and curriculum, personalised according to need.
+The success of the school is undoubtedly linked to the dedication of staff, engagement of parents/carers, our strong multi-agency partnership work and our ability to motivate our learners to help them re-define their attitudes and approaches to learning.

-We seek to ensure that, by the time our students leave us they emerge as self-confident individuals able to manage their own learning, equipped with the skills and competencies to successfully take the next steps in their lives.
+We seek to ensure that, by the time our pupils leave us they emerge as self-confident individuals able to manage their own learning, equipped with the skills and competencies to successfully take the next steps in education and their lives.

 Our mission statement is Aspire, Achieve and Thrive.